mayabowman/headliner/README.md

 # news-app

-This is my API project that lets the user search 150 years of NYT headlines by date.
+This is my Thinkful API project that lets the user search 150 years of NYT headlines by date.

-Link to live site:https://mayabowman.github.io/news-app/
+Link to live site: https://mayabowman.github.io/news-app/